wp-plugins/participants-database/readme.txt

 = Approving Records for Public Display =

 One application for the list filtering option allows you to control whether a record gets displayed, giving you an approval process for new records.
 Create an administrative field (one that is not displayed or edited on the frontend) called "approved" that is a checkbox.
 Put this (without the quotes) in the values for the field: 'yes,no' with a default value of 'no'.
 Then put this in the shortcode: `[pdb_list filter='approved=yes']` Now, only records that have been approved will be included in the list display.
-You may need to do something like this if you get a problem with spam, for instance.
+You may need to do something like this if you get a problem with spam, for instance.<a id="templates"></a>

-= Determining Which Fields are Shown by Each Shortcode =

-Each of the 4 main shortcodes (signup, record, list and single) can show any or all of the fields you have defined, depending on the settings on the "manage database fields" page.
-For the signup, record and single shortcodes, only fields in groups marked "display" will be shown.
-The signup shortcode also only shows fields that have "signup" checked.
-The list shortcode only shows fields that have a non-zero "display" value.

-Each of these 4 shortcodes can also determine which fields to show in the shortcode itself by using the "fields" attribute.
-This attribute is a comma-separated list of field names to show in the shortcode.
-This makes it easy to have different sets of fields appear on different pages, or to create different signup forms for different pages.
-For example: `[pdb_signup fields="first_name,last_name,address,city,country,email,newsletter"]`

-By using custom templates, you can have even more control over how things are displayed by the shortcode.
-These templates are very similar to the templates that a WordPress theme uses.

 = Shortcode Templates =